10621223/Laraieb-Imam/README.md

 <h3>Virtual Private Cloud (VPC)</h3>
-VPC is virtual network dedicated to user, an isolated section of Amazon Web Services (AWS) Cloud.
+<p>VPC is virtual network dedicated to user, an isolated section of Amazon Web Services (AWS) Cloud.
 EC2 can be accessed here with other services.
-Under VPC few things will be needed by Hubspot like VPN, Data Transfer, Traffic Monitoring, Gateway Load Balancer.
+Under VPC few things will be needed by Hubspot like VPN, Data Transfer, Traffic Monitoring, Gateway Load Balancer.</p>

 <u>
 </ul>